aws-neuron/aws-neuron-sdk/tools/neuron-sys-tools/neuron-sysfs-user-guide.rst

 ``info/``: this directory stores hardware information.
 All of them are not counter types:

-* ``notify_delay``: Sysfs notification feature hurts perf.
-It will be turn off automatically upon driver load due to its performance impact.
-You can set /sys/devices/virtual/neuron_device/neuron0/info/notify_delay to 0 to turn notification on, or set it to -1 to turn it off.
-Please see :ref:`How to Troubleshoot via Sysfs <_troubleshoot_via_sysfs>` for how to use sysfs notification for system monitoring and debugging.
+* ``notify_delay``: Controls delays between notifications from Neuron Device.
+Current settings are on (``0``) or off (``-1``).
+Off by default.
-* ``arch_type``: it stores the architecture type of the Neuron Device.
+* ``arch_type``: Architecture type of the Neuron Device.
 Sample architecture types are v1, v2, and v3.
 You can only read the value but not change it.
-* ``instance_type``: it stores the instance type of the Neuron Device.
+* ``instance_type``: Instance type of the Neuron Device.
 Sample instance types are Inf1, Inf2, and Trn1.
 You can only read the value but not change it.
-* ``device_type``: it stores the Neuron Device type.
+* ``device_type``: Neuron Device type.
 Sample Neuron Device types are Inferentia, Inferentia2, and Trainium1.
 You can only read the value but not change it.

 ``stats/``: this directory stores Neuron Runtime and Driver statistics.
 It contains three subdirectories: ``status/``, ``memory_usage/``, and ``other_info/``.